 If you can, our recommendation is to visit each of the parks at least once and then pick your favorites to revisit.
 That said, here are our choices for the best Orlando theme parks by age group.

 Best Theme Parks in Orlando for Toddlers (Ages 4 and Under)

 Best: Magic Kingdom

-Hands down, Walt Disney World's Magic Kingdom offers the most magical experience of all of the Orlando theme parks.
+Hands down, Magic Kingdom offers the most magical experience of all of the Orlando theme parks.
 Guests of all ages, but especially the toddler set, will be able to enjoy a large number of attractions.
 They can also meet their favorite Disney characters and wonder at the sights and sounds in each of the different lands.
-For children who are easily scared, there are plenty of rides where they can sit with Mom or Dad.
+For children who are easily scared, there are plenty of rides where they can sit with their parents.
 Start them off with Peter Pan's Flight and Dumbo the Flying Elephant.

 Character meet-and-greets can be like a dream come true for the toddler age group.
 The variety of Disney characters hanging out in Magic Kingdom is great.
-Currently, individual character greetings are unavailable due to social distancing measures.
-However, you can still see your favorite characters marching through the park in cavalcades or occasionally popping up at random locations from a distance.
-Whether your tadpole is a Mickey Mouse admirer (Mickey's regular meet-and-greet is typically at Town Square Theater) or one of Buzz Lightyear's Junior Space Rangers, you're quite likely to find their favorite Disney character somewhere!
+You can also see your favorite characters marching through the park in cavalcades, the Disney Festival of Fantasy parade or occasionally popping up at random locations from a distance.
+Whether your tadpole is a Mickey Mouse admirer (Mickey is back in his EARidescent best at Town Square Theater) or a pirate in training (you can find the infamous Captain Jack Sparrow over at the Adventureland Stage), you're quite likely to find their favorite Disney character somewhere!
 All of this leads us to rank Magic Kingdom as the best Disney park for the little ones.

 Other Good Orlando Theme Parks for Toddlers: